mobrandtech/offertest-docs/offertest-api.md

 ``Authorization: Bearer {APIKEY}``

+## Code Samples

+You can find multiple language projects and more details [here](https://github.com/mobrandtech/offertest-docs/tree/master/examples)

 ## Credits

 Each request, depending on the features or target you enable will consume credits according to the table below.